delwiv/esobject/README.md

 # ESObject

+**This documentation is out of date, it is only applicable to versions up to 1.0.0-beta.33**

 Bring your Elasticsearch documents to life!

 ESObject is an Object Document Mapper (ODM) library to interface your Elasticsearch documents with the real world.
 Tranformation, validation, protection and many more features made possible through highly customizable strategies.